• About Flourish Clinic

 In genetically susceptible individuals, Lyme disease can trigger a chronic inflammatory response even after the infection is gone.
 This is why many post-treatment Lyme patients continue to experience debilitating symptoms: their immune system is dysregulated, not just infected.

-What most websites get wrong is treating CIRS-like Lyme with endless antibiotics.
+What most websites get wrong is treating CIRS-Post Lyme with endless antibiotics.
 But if the problem is immune activation, not ongoing infection, antibiotics won’t help.

 How This All Comes Together